Income Tax Calculator - Calculate Tax for FY 2025-26

 About Income Tax Calculator

-Our Income Tax Calculator helps you estimate your tax liability for the current financial year.
+Our Income Tax Calculator helps you estimate your tax liability for FY 2025-26 (Assessment Year 2026-27) based on the latest tax slabs announced in Union Budget 2025.
 Compare tax under both old and new tax regimes, understand slab-wise breakdowns, and plan your tax-saving investments effectively.
+The new regime now offers zero tax up to ₹12 lakh income with revised slabs.

 Frequently Asked Questions